Taitenator/Tait-JC3MP/README.md

 # Tait-JC3MP
-Stuff tait makes for JC3MP
+Plugins for JC3MP made by James Tait.